unlock-protocol/docs/docs/tutorials/misc/thirdweb.md

 You can deploy membership contracts using Thirdweb's interface.
 On the [Public Lock](https://thirdweb.com/unlock-protocol.eth/PublicLock) page, click the `Deploy Now` button.
 This will open a form where you can complete the required configuration for the deployment of your lock.
 These values depend on what version of the [Public Lock](../../core-protocol/public-lock/) you want to deploy but will likely include the address of the first [lock manager](../../core-protocol/public-lock/access-control.md), the duration, the number of memberships, or the price and currency contract address.

-You will also be prompted to chose a network on which to deploy the contract.
+You will also be prompted to choose a network on which to deploy the contract.
 We recommend using a test network in order to build applications.
 You will be able to swap addresses for a production network when you are ready to ship your application!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cNdEFMm2pvI" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>